Tout ce que vous devez savoir sur la vulve et la vulvodynie

-Vulvar pain is a much more common female health problem than one might think: it affects 4 million French women.
-Vulvar pain, although often under-discussed, can affect the quality of life of women of any age.
+Vulvar pain is a much more common female health problem than you might think: it affects 4 million French women.
+Vulvar pain, although often under-discussed, can affect the quality of life of women of all ages.

-To understand and identify these pains and their causes, it is important to understand what the vulva is and how vulvar pain is defined, which is not to be confused with vaginal pain.
+To understand and identify these pains and their causes, it is important to understand what the vulva is and how vulvar pain is defined, which should not be confused with vaginal pain.

 This is what we will cover in our article below.